Using Heatmaps – Node View

 This supports both high-level scanning and focused exploration.

-On the left-hand side of the Node View, you can select which metric to display.
-Options include:
+On the left-hand side of the Node View, you can select which metric or survey question to display:

 Heatmap Node View Features